About Garners Garden Centre

 The History of Garners Garden Centre

 The local family business has its origins in Newcastle Under Lyme where it began life as a seed merchants and florist in the 19th century.
-The business was founded by Moses Jenkinson, an ancestor of Edgar Garner after whom today's business took its name.
+The business was founded by Moses Jenkinson in 1840, an ancestor of Edgar Garner after whom today's business took its name.
 Even in the 1920's, the shop at 21 Iron Market, Newcastle Under Lyme, had been established for so long that it was able to proclaim that it had 'over 100 years of practical seed experience' attached to it.
 Edgar Garner took over the running of the business in the 1930's and opened a new shop on the Iron Market.

 John 'Jack' Garner took over the nursery side of the business, when his father died, whereby the shop was moved to Merrial Street in 1961, and to a warehouse in Pool Dam.
 George Barlow married Margaret, Jack Garners daughter, and took over the running of the shop by 1969, with Jack Garner running the now very successful farm seed supplies business.
 Jack Garner died in 1980 and as a consequence George and Margaret Barlow took over running both sides of the business.
 George and Margaret's son David joined the firm that same year, working first in the shop and then selling farm seed.
 With David's help the business would later enjoy considerable change and expansion.